m-kortas/m-kortas/README.md

+## Open to new opportunities, projects and cooperation!

 ### Hi there 👋 I am a passionate Data Scientist based in Sydney, Australia

 - 💬 Ask me about our local chapter of [Women in Machine Learning & Data Science ](https://www.linkedin.com/company/women-in-machine-learning-data-science-poland/)